ManthanUgemuge/Gradient-Generator/README.md

 A Simple Website that is made with help of HTML, CSS & JavaScript.

 ## About The Project
-A Simple Website that Genererates Gradient on users input of Colors.
+A Simple Website that generates Gradient on users input of Colors.
 - Two different input taking is given.

 ## Tech Stacks Used